 The Port of Portland is in active partnership with public health partners to respond to the outbreak of Novel Coronavirus (COVID-19).
 The health and safety of employees and community members who use Port facilities is our top priority.
 Below are operational updates and information about how the Port is working to keep our community safe.

-- Our Marine terminals remain open under Governor Kate Brown's "Stay Home, Save Lives" order, as it remains critical to move goods in and out of the region.
+- Our Marine terminals have remained open under Governor Kate Brown's "Stay Home, Save Lives" order, as it remains critical to move goods in and out of the region.

-- Our bulk marine facilities—which handle grains, potash and soda ash—are experiencing normal export numbers.
+- Our bulk marine facilities—which handle grains, potash and soda ash—are mostly experiencing normal export numbers.

 Health & Safety Measures:

 - We enhanced cleaning efforts at our Port marine facilities, and terminal workers are practicing physical distancing to keep themselves safe.